Plural Nouns in German: Master the 5 German Plurals With This Handy Guide

 We’d never be able to talk about anything unless it was on its own!

 So make sure you know how to use these precious plurals in German, too.
-You know, to order for you and your friend or for when you want to watch two movies one night.
+You know, to order food for you and your friend or for when you want to watch two movies in one night.

 - How to Learn German Plurals